apache/sedona/docs/tutorial/rdd.md

 A spatial range query takes as input a range query window and an SpatialRDD and returns all geometries that have specified relationship with the query window.

-Assume you now have an SpatialRDD (typed or generic).
-You can use the following code to issue an Spatial Range Query on it.
+Assume you now have a SpatialRDD (typed or generic).
+You can use the following code to issue a Spatial Range Query on it.

 ==spatialPredicate== can be set to `SpatialPredicate.INTERSECTS` to return all geometries intersect with query window.
 Supported spatial predicates are: